-Ruptured water line leads to outage at Oklahoma State Reformatory
+Ruptured water line repaired; water service restored to Oklahoma State Reformatory

-GRANITE, Okla. – Authorities say they are working to repair a ruptured water line that led to an outage at the Oklahoma State Reformatory in Granite.
+GRANITE, Okla. – Authorities say a ruptured water line that led to an outage at the Oklahoma State Reformatory in Granite has been repaired.

 Officials with the Oklahoma Department of Corrections say the 110-year-old facility’s water tower was found to be empty Sunday after a large water line break was repaired south of the facility on Saturday.